That-GuyTP/CSCE548/README.md

 # Description
 This is the repository for my ClientApp Project for CSCE 548.
 It is a web app that allows someone to create a client, view their stored data, update their data, and delete it if desired.
+The Web App can be accessed at the webpage [https://csce548-clientapp.onrender.com/](https://csce548-clientapp.onrender.com/)

 # Requirements
 - [Git](https://git-scm.com/)